 • Higher purchase price

 Notes: All radial tires have a designated "R" in the tire size.
-Example: 36x14.5R-15LT.
-If you don't see the R, its a bias type tire!
+Example: 26x11Rx12.
+If you don't see the R, it's a bias type tire.

 Site Mailing List Sign Guest Book View Guest Book